 P2944L4

 The “CS mechanism” described in 10.3.2.1 (CS mechanism) combines the NAV state and the STA’s transmitter status with physical CS to determine the busy/idle state of the medium.
-The time interval between frames is called the IFS.
 A STA shall determine that the medium is idle through the use of the CCA mechanism for the interval specified.
-The starting reference of slot boundaries is the end of the last symbol of the previous frame on the medium.
-For ERP-OFDM frames, this includes the length extension.
-For ERP- OFDM frames, a STA shall generate the PHY-RXEND.indication aSignalDuration after the end of the last symbol of the previous frame on the medium.
+The starting reference of slot boundaries is the end of the previous PPDU[+SigExt] on the medium.
+That is, for ERP-OFDM PPDUs, this includes the signal extension.
+For ERP- OFDM PPDUs, a STA shall generate the PHY-RXEND.indication aSignalDuration after the end of the last symbol of the previous PPDU on the medium.
 This adjustment shall be performed by the STA based on local configuration information set using the PLME SAP.

 P2944L33

-PHY modulation and rate change for the ERP-OFDM frame format follows 17.3.7 (PHY data modulation and modulation rate change)
+PHY modulation and rate change for the ERP-OFDM PPDU format follows 17.3.7 (PHY data modulation and modulation rate change)

 P2951L5

 The long slot time indicated in Table 18-5 (ERP characteristics) shall be used unless the BSS consists only of STAs that support short slot time.
 STAs indicate support for short slot time by setting the Short Slot Time subfield to 1 when transmitting Association Request and Reassociation Request frames.
 If the BSS consists of only ERP STAs that support short slot time, an optional short slot time may be used.
 APs indicate usage of the short slot time indicated in Table 18-5 (ERP characteristics) by setting the Short Slot Time subfield to 1 in all Beacon, Probe Response, Association Response, and Reassociation Response frame transmissions as described in 9.4.1.4 (Capability Information field)